remiteeple/your-first-minute-on-a-server/README.md

 This script is intended to act as an automation tool for this guide.
 As such I highly recommended you read through the guide before executing the script.
 This script is not meant to supplement the guide, or meant to be done as a final step.
 Instead this script IS the guide.
 Please only modify your system **AFTER RUNNING THE SCRIPT**.

+The script cannot safely be 100% automated so prompts may appear to request user verification and outputs may display sensitive information for safe-keeping on other systems.

 I will not take responsibility for any damage caused by the script.

 # Conclusion :wave: